Charlie Blackmon Preview, Player Props: Rockies vs. Twins

-The Colorado Rockies, including Charlie Blackmon (hitting .306 in his past 10 games, with four doubles, a home run, three walks and four RBI), battle starter Emilio Pagan and the Minnesota Twins at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies, including Charlie Blackmon (.316 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Bailey Ober and the Minnesota Twins at Coors Field, Sunday at 3:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5) against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Twins.

 Sportsbook Promo Codes